JackyFWong/dotfiles/README.md

 an application's configuration files.
 For example, `stow i3`.

 # Wallpapers
 I use [Wallhaven](https://alpha.wallhaven.cc/) for my non-anime wallpapers.
+Otherwise, they're from DeviantArt or Reddit.
+I have modified some of the wallpapers.
+All original works belong to their respective owners.

 # Other
-Currently v2 of my rice.
+Currently on the second iteration of ricing.
 My first used KDE Plasma and i3 as the WM.

-# List of installed packages for reference
-- xfce
-- chromium
-- i3gaps
-- termite
-- rofi
-- noto-fonts, ttf-dejavu, adobe-source-code-pro-fonts
-- zsh
-- polybar
-- ttf-font-awesome
-- compton
-- pywal
-- betterlockscreen
-- cmatrix
-- htop
-- ttf-ms-fonts
-- yay (replacing pacaur)
-- aether (lightdm theme)
+---
 Don't forget to `pacman -Syu` and `yay`!